platformsh/platformsh-docs/docs/src/administration/users.md

 {{< note theme="warning" title="Important" >}}
 After a user is added to (or deleted from) an environment, it will be automatically redeployed, after which the new permissions will be fully updated.

-When adding users at the **project level**, however, redeployments do not occur automatically, and you will need to trigger a redeployments to update those settings for each environment using the CLI command `platform redeploy`.
+When adding users at the **project level**, however, redeployments do not occur automatically, and you will need to trigger redeployments to update those settings for each environment using the CLI command `platform redeploy`.
 Otherwise, user access will not be updated on those environments until after the next build and deploy commit.
 {{< /note >}}

 ------------------------------------------------------------------------